 How Do I Assess My Pet’s Quality of Life?

 Quality of life can be difficult to assess in cats and dogs as many can hide their symptoms of pain or discomfort.
-As our companion’s guardians, it is up to us to listen to those subtle signs and see the changes in their daily routine.
+As our companion’s guardians, it is up to us to listen to those subtle signs and see the changes in their daily routines.
 A quality-of-life scale can help with an objective look at how they are doing.
 You can help your pet maintain a good day-to-day life experience by using this scale to regularly measure the parameters that evaluate how well their basic needs are being met.
 This scale can also help you clarify the decision for euthanasia, hopefully relieving any anxiety about your beloved pet’s final days.

 Quality of life score for dogs: